Article

 What does the future use of grantor trusts look like?

-If you are considering utilizing a grantor trust, it may make sense to be ready to act quickly.
-However, there is a chance that future laws could still affect your 2024 planning.
+With Donald Trump elected to a second term as president, as well as a Republican-controlled Congress beginning in January 2025, it is likely there will be no immediate change to the use of grantor trusts.
+However, there is a chance that future laws could still affect your current planning.
 Consult with your tax advisor to determine how these potential changes impact your estate plan.

 RSM contributors